rmcmillan34/Project-PWN/README.md

 pfSense and Vulnerable Operating Systems: Configure and install pfSense followed by other vulnerable operating systems as detailed in the setup guides.

 **Connection and Accessibility**
-Connect your Project PWN homelab to your network.
+Connect your Project PWN home-lab to your network or a stand-alone network.
 Once the vulnerable operating systems are configured, they should be accessible and ready for use.

 Additional Notes
 - No specific tools or software need to be preinstalled, as the setup guides should cover the necessary installations.